patternfly/patternfly-org/README.md

 ## Development Setup

-Development setup requires nodejs and Ruby.
-If you do not already have nodejs, npm, and Ruby installed on your system, see https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager and https://www.ruby-lang.org/en/downloads.
+Development setup requires yarn.
+If you do not already have yarn installed on your system, see https://yarnpkg.com/en/.

-### Install Dependencies
+### Build

-Install the site dependencies using yarn:
+Install the site dependencies and build it using yarn:

-    yarn global add lerna grunt-cli gatsby-cli
+    yarn install
     yarn bootstrap
     yarn build

-This will install all necessary packages into `node_modules/`.

 The packages/patternfly-3 site is generated using [Jekyll](http://jekyllrb.com/).
 The packages/patternfly-4 site is generated using [Gatsby](https://www.gatsbyjs.org/).

+### Live Reload Server

+A local development server can be quickly fired up for patternfly 3 or patternfly 4 by using either of these commands:

+    yarn start:pf3
+    yarn start:pf4

+### Deploy

+Deploy the static content with your favorite web-publishing tool.
+For example with surge:
+    yarn global add surge
+    cd out/
+    surge